 Remember when we talked about the free “Pin it” plugin?
 There’s a lot more to that.
 Okay, so you have a business account, you have set up your content specific boards, and maybe requested to join some group boards.
 Now what?
 Pinterest images are so important.
 I cannot stress this enough.

 Back when I started blogging in 2011, my friend and I had a website with some pretty good content.
 We started noticing that we were getting traffic from Pinterest, but I believe that it could have been much better if I knew then what I know now.
 You need attractive vertical pins that draw the reader in.
-You need a pretty image, and a catchy (but short) description of what the pin is about.
+You need a pretty image, and a catchy description of what the pin is about with good keywords.
 Blurry photos, bright text colors (in most cases) and badly designed pin images just don’t cut it anymore.
 Don’t worry, you don’t have to be a graphic designer to make your own pretty pin images.

 Wondering where you get those images for your pretty vertical pins?
 Don’t worry, I am getting to that!
 If you’re good at photography, you can take your own images.
 Another option is using stock photos.
 I do a combination of both.
 I use Dreamstime for both paid and free stock images, and Pixabay for totally free images.
 Both selections are limited, but they are a great start.
-There are lots of other ways to get free stock images, some stock websites will give you free images for signing up for their newsletter and things of that nature.
+There are lots of other ways to get free stock images, some stock websites will give you free images for signing up for their newsletter.

 I asked some other bloggers for their favorite freebies, and they had some good ideas!